preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/setup/index.rst

 Select Search Providers
 ************************
-In the Med Picker settings in Omnia Admin (System/Settings/Media Picker), you can select which Search Providers to use for the Media Picker:
+In the Media Picker settings in Omnia Admin (System/Settings/Media Picker), you can select which Search Providers to use for the Media Picker:

 .. image:: admin-media-picker-providers.png